hayasalman/Pima-Diabetes-Analysis/README.md

 ## Sugesstions

-- In fact, the pima dataset is a good use case to develop a machine learning classification model to predict if the person has a diabetic or not.
+- In fact, the pima dataset is a good use case to build a machine learning classification model that predicts if the person is a diabetic or not.